Billionaire investor Wilbur Ross was confirmed as the United States' new secretary of commerce Monday by a 72-27 margin in the Senate.

-He is chairman and chief strategist of the equity firm W.L.
+Prior to his nomination by President Donald Trump, he worked as chairman and chief strategist of the equity firm W.L.
 Ross and Co.

 Ross is hailed as a hero by some for saving failing industries but critics have likened the business practice to being a "vulture investor," though Ross himself disdains the term, according to a 2004 New York Magazine profile, which also noted that he prefers the description “a phoenix that rebuilds itself from the ashes.”

 Here's what you need to know about Ross: